Best Victoria Real Estate Agents. Top Rated Reviews | Sep 2023

 Find the best Realtors in Victoria, British Columbia and area.
 Buyer's agents and seller's agents for every transaction type can be reviewed on Rate-My-Agent.com.
 If you want help selecting the right agent to help you buy your next place or list your property for sale, take 30 seconds to fill out our easy quiz and we'll recommend the right agent for your situation.
 There is no obligation to work with the recommended agent and there's no cost to you.

 "...my husband and I started looking for a realtor right on this very website and we found Laura!
 It wasn’t even the fact that she had a near-perfect score from a plethora of reviews, what hit us was what was IN the reviews. ...It took us six months to find our house in our ideal area and she was as committed and incredible in month six as she was in month one.
 We genuinely believe we would not have been able to do this without Laura."
 Adrienne and Mike

 Agents in Victoria may also serve: Oak Bay, James Bay, Esquimalt, View Royal, and Saanich.

 All Realtors in Victoria are members of the Victoria Real Estate Board (VREB).
-To file a formal complaint against an agent or brokerage, follow the process at the Real Estate Council of British Columbia (RECBC).
+To file a formal complaint against an agent or brokerage, follow the process at the BC Financial Services Authority (BCFSA).